Skip to content

 Most agency founders realise they need an accountant when they start making money.
 The question is what kind.
 The difference between a compliance-only accountant and a strategic agency accountant is not about qualifications.
-Both can be ICAEW qualified.
+Both can be agency-specialist.
 Both can file your tax return on time.
 The difference is what they do with the rest of the year.

 A compliance accountant files your accounts and taxes.
 A strategic agency accountant helps you build a more profitable, more saleable agency.
 One is a cost.
 The other is an investment.
 If you are running a 12-person digital agency billing £800k per year, the wrong choice costs you far more than the fee difference.